 The course of the Shivers is remarkably swift: death can come within a day of the onset of the first chill.
 Old and young are most vulnerable, though even men in the prime of life can wake up healthy one morning and be struck dead by the next.
 In the winter of 59 and 60 AC, no more than one in five of those who caught the Shivers ever recovered.

 During the reign of Jaehaerys I Targaryen, many suspected that the plague was spread by rats, the small brown kind that sneak aboard sailing ships.
 It was clear that the disease was not native to Westeros, but spread from some foreign land, as it started in the ports of Westeros.
-Regardless, the maesters of the Citadel never conclusively determined if the rats were the cause of the spread of the disease.
+The maesters of the Citadel never conclusively determined if the rats were the cause of the spread of the disease, but cats became very popular and expensive during the epidemic.

 The Shivers struck Westeros in 59 AC, during the first year of an especially cruel winter plagued by widespread famine.
 The first cases of the Shivers started in the eastern parts of the Seven Kingdoms, moving across the Blackwater Bay and up the Blackwater Rush, hitting the islands off the crownlands, including Dragonstone and Driftmark.
 From there, the disease spread across the lands.
 Oldtown lost a quarter of its population, and King's Landing was hit hardest of all.
 Half of King Jaehaerys I Targaryen's small council died, along with many of the lords of the Great Houses, a third of the maesters of the Citadel, and the High Septon.
 King Jaehaerys's own six-year old daughter, Princess Daenerys, fell ill as well, and died a day and a half after first complaining of being cold in 60 AC.